andeng07/Promptlin/README.md

 `Promptlin` consists of the following modules:

 - promptlin-core - Contains the base DSL, form engine, input handling, and validation system.
+- promptlin-console - Console implementation with context and renderer.

 ## Examples